terrortad/shopify_data_analytics/README.md

 4. **Witness the app's grand opening in your default web browser.**

 **Streamlit App (`app.py`):**
-- Discover tailored results that align with your preferences.
+- View results based on your preferences.

 **✨ Visualization Scripts:**